hgsn123/RefinedBlizzPlates-WotLK/README.md

 - Optional class icons in battlegrounds and arenas.
 - Integrated TotemPlates system with in-game configuration.
 - Option to hide or replace specific NPC nameplates with icons (editable list in the NPCs folder)
-- Enables click-through behavior for hidden and, optionally, friendly nameplates.
+- Enables click-through behavior for hidden and, optionally, friendly nameplates inside instances.

 <p align="center">